GAIN INSTANT ACCESS TO MY LIBRARY OF FREE PRINTABLES

 Etsy does mention that you could include the shipping price into the total of the item but that’s not always an option for many shops.
 If you sell something big and fragile it’s unrealistic to include the price of the shipping on top on the item itself as you’ll repel the customers before they even click through to see more.

 In my shop, I started doing free shipping and I haven’t seen any massive change in the number of sales I get but I know some shops have noticed a difference.
 You can always give it a go for a couple of months and see if it’s right for your shop and if not you can always go back.
 That’s the best way to test this out.

-And now, for the one and only the most important pieces of the puzzle to get found on Etsy that is not a new thing by far, but is what made the biggest difference for my shop is…
+And now, for the most important pieces of the puzzle, to get found on Etsy that is:

 List more items

 There are over 50 million items on Etsy.
 The chances to get found when you have 16 items in your shop?
 Minuscule.

 Just adding more listings is one of the most effective strategies to grow your shop.
 Now, don’t expect an instant boost everytime you add an item.
 For the Etsy bots to find your item can take any time between 4-6 weeks but once it’s picked up and start getting some sales you will see a boost in your views and favourites which can result in more sales.
 To carry on that cycle make adding items to your shop regularly a priority.